Skip to content

 • GET /health: Health check endpoint returning server status

-• GET /{key}: Retrieve blob by key with optional range support
+• GET /blob/{key}.{fileType}: Retrieve blob by key with optional Range header support for partial content

 Usage Example